birders-slack/documentation/README.md

 ### How to get help

 - In Slack, ask your question in the #help channel.
-- If you can't get into Slack or prefer not to post there for whatever reason, you can send an email to birders.help@gmail.com.
+- If you can't get into Slack or prefer not to post there for whatever reason, you can email the administrators at birders.help@gmail.com.